CamioCam/examples/camera_registration/README.md

 ## Overview

-To connect a camera stream to Camio, one needs to register the camera source through our API.
-Normally this is done automatically by a Camio Box that scans your local network, identified all of the cameras, and automatically registers them.
+To connect a camera to Camio, one needs to register the camera source through our API.
+Normally this is done automatically by a Camio Box that scans your local network, identifies all of the cameras, and automatically registers them.
 If you have a camera that is not recognized by
-Camio Box, you can manually register it using the [register_camera](register_camera.py) script that we provide.
+Camio Box, you can manually register it using the [register_camera](register_camera.py) script.
 ## Usage

 Details on the script can be found by supplying the `--help` argument to the python script, output given below: